SzymonRojek/df-automation-tests/README.md

 🧠 Works dynamically, because it's based on the route value, not a hardcoded button or index.

-# 💡 If I Had More Time...
-Given more time, I would:
+# 💡 Given more time, I would:

-### 🔍 Explore the website more deeply using DevTools
 - Improve understanding of the structure, async behavior on the pages, especially better understand the route logic.

 - Optionally, create a class to keep all selectors organized in one place.